tedneward/Azgaarnoth/Classes/PaleMaster/index.md

 ```
 def level2(npc):
+    npc.macabrecreationsknown = 3
     npc.macabrecreations = []

-    npc.defer(lambda npc: npc.traits.append("***Macabre Creations.*** Whenever you finish a long rest, you can craft a macabre creation, turning it into a magic item.
+    npc.defer(lambda npc: npc.traits.append(f"***Macabre Creations.*** Whenever you finish a long rest, you can craft a macabre creation, turning it into a magic item.
 The magical nature of these creations is specific to certain kinds of objects, as detailed in the creation's description.
 If the item requires attunement, you can attune yourself to it the instant you create the item, or you can forgo attunement so that someone else can attune to the item.
 If you decide to attune to the item later, you must do so using the normal process for attunement.
 The magical properties of a macabre creation remain indefinitely, but when you die, the magic used in its creation vanishes after {npc.INTbonus()} days have passed.
 However, the magic used in its creation will instantly vanish if you give up your knowledge of the macabre creation for another one.
 You can only create one macabre creation per long rest.
-You can have active up to {palemastertable[npc.levels(name)][0]} at a time.
+You can have active up to {palemastertable[npc.levels(name)][1]} at a time.
 If you try to exceed your maximum number of creations, the oldest one immediately loses its magical properties, and then the newest macabre creation is completed.") )

     #choosemacabrecreation(npc)
     #choosemacabrecreation(npc)